 Intellectual Quotient (IQ) is an imperfect predictor of many outcomes, such as academic performance and lifetime earning potential.
-Researchers continue to find a correlation between air quality and children’s performance on IQ tests.
+But researchers continue to find a correlation between air quality and children’s performance on IQ tests.

 The accuracy of IQ test scores as direct indicators of future academic and financial success is controversial.
-Indeed, IQ tests vary in competency and do not always accurately portray the intelligence of an individual.
+Indeed, IQ tests vary in competency and don’t always accurately portray the intelligence of an individual.
 However, many experts still find it be a valuable measurement tool.1

-Studies show that breathing polluted air can impair memory and reasoning, reduce academic performance and even lower intelligence.
-Clean air can prevent the lowering of a child’s IQ by the avoiding detrimental effects of breathing unclean air, but can clean air actually increase child IQ?
+Studies show that breathing polluted air can impair memory and reasoning, reduce academic performance, and even lower intelligence.
+And sure, it’s not hard to imagine that clean air can prevent the lowering of a child’s IQ by avoiding the detrimental effects of breathing air pollution — but can clean air actually increase your child’s IQ?

 Air quality and child IQ test scores